devLeopar/canonical-blog/README.md

 This is Ubuntu Blog row created with Angular CLI and [Vanilla framework](https://vanillaframework.io/)

-## Development server
+## Local Development

+### Inside the root folder;

+- Run `npm install` to setup dependencies.
-Inside the root folder : Run `ng serve` for a dev server.
+- Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Build